NNJR Driver’s Manual

 When your Instructor drives the first 2 laps he or she will show you the proper line around the track.
 The line is also marked with orange cones: one for the turn-in point, one for the apex and one for the track-out point at each corner (this is a safe, late apex line).
 Make sure you know what each term means (ask your instructor if you aren’t sure).

 While it may appear easy, actually driving the line consistently for each corner and for each lap is very challenging.
-In order to improve, one approach is to use the “Brake, Gas, Turn” sequence.
-“Brake, Gas, Turn” means that braking (and downshifting) is finished in a straight line.
-Your foot should be off the brake and back on “neutral” gas before you even think about turning!
-This provides a consistent entry to each corner, and the car has a safe, consistent balance as you drive through the corner.
-Just as important, the driver can concentrate on the corner without worrying about braking, shifting or the gas pedal.
+In order to improve, one approach is to use the “Brake, Reduce brake pressure, Turn” sequence.
+“Brake, Reduce brake pressure, Turn” means that heavy braking (and downshifting) is finished in a straight line, while you can now lightly brake as you turn into the corner.
+This provides a consistent entry to each corner, and the car has a safe, consistent balance as you drive into the first third of the corner.

 Beginning drivers seldom appreciate how important their eyes are: more specifically where to look.
 Like most drivers on the street, beginners usually don’t look far enough ahead.
 Ignore your natural tendencies and try this: always have your eyes one step ahead.
 Here is how it works.
 On the straight, pick up the braking point as soon as you can.
 Once you are approaching it, start looking for the turn-in point, while you pick up the braking point with your peripheral vision.
 As soon as you are braking, start looking for the apex cone while you pick up the turn-in point with your peripheral vision.
 As soon as you turn in, look through the apex at the track out cone.
 Before you get to the apex, look down the track.
 At first, this may feel like “connect-the-dots”.
 That is OK because as you get comfortable looking well ahead, the flow will become natural.
 This technique works because you are looking where you want to be, not where you are.
 Remember that, even at 60 mph you are covering 88 feet per second.
 If you are only looking 1 or 2 seconds ahead of the car, you will always be “behind”; i.e. reacting.
 By looking several seconds ahead, you have the time to plan and act (much of which happens subconsciously).
 This “ocular driving” approach has the additional advantage of making you a smoother driver.